Canadian Labour Congress: Structure of the Canadian labour movement

-In each Canadian province a federation of labour has been established.
+In each Canadian province, a federation of labour has been established.
 While these are separate entities, the leadership of provincial federations are members of the CLC executive council.
 The CLC has also chartered approximately 130 district labour councils (DLC), based upon municipal jurisdictions.
-An example of this could include the Sunshine Coast Labour Council in British Columbia.
 Local unions with membership within the county, region or city of the DLC may affiliate and participate in the labour council.
 These councils assist with provincial or national political or issue campaigns and also lead efforts in municipal elections.